Indigenous Practice

 sîtôskam iyiniwatisiwin “Supporting an Indigenous Way of Being”

-Our Indigenous practice framework was facilitated through circle process and ceremony with community members, Elders and Knowledge Holders.
+Our Indigenous Practice Framework was facilitated through circle process and ceremony with community members, Elders and Knowledge Holders.
 It addresses the impacts of historical trauma.
 We are committed to increasing our knowledge and understanding of the history of Indigenous people and opportunities to experience ceremony, traditional teachings, and activities.

 Our service users and employees can access frequent ceremony and teachings, such as sweat lodges, pipe ceremonies, smudging and brush downs, medicine picking, and regalia making.
 Our knowledge holder facilitates ceremonies and supports our employees and service users through ongoing education and experience, and increased connections to Indigenous communities, Elders and other community services.